alicewriteswrongs/gpg_workshop/gpg.markdown

 be available.
 The keyservers are a crucial component of making GPG work, they are what enable the web of trust and enable easy exchange of keys.

-The address (pool.sks-keyservers.net) is generally what you should default to using.
+The address [](pool.sks-keyservers.net) is generally what you should default to using.
 It lets you use one address to connect to the whole pool of keyservers, so you don't need to worry about a particular one being down.

-Sometimes that address seems not to work, however, and in that case I generally fall back to (pgp.mit.edu).
+Sometimes that address seems not to work, however, and in that case I generally fall back to [](pgp.mit.edu).

 You can set a default keyserver in `~/.gnupg/gpg.conf` like this: